dadi/api/docs/cache.md

 This is a file based cache that may be configured in config.json.

-Due to the thin nature of the server, and I assume mongo's mem caching, the cache doesn't have a major impact on performance in a dev environment.
+Due to the thin nature of the server, and we assume mongo's mem caching, the cache doesn't have a major impact on performance in a dev environment.
 If network traffic were required to hit the db this should change significantly.

 Benchmarks undertaken with ApacheBenchmark (ab) can be seen below.